-For starters, new cardholders earn 40,000 points after spending $3,000 in the first 3 months of the account.
+For starters, new cardholders earn 40,000 points after spending $3,000 on purchases in the first 3 months of the account.
 Balance transfers don't apply.
 Standard rewards tiers for purchases on Chase Sapphire Preferred are:

-- 2 points for each dollar spent on travel, such as flights and hotel nights.
-Plus you can get 20% off travel if it is booked through the Ultimate Rewards website
+- 2 points for each dollar spent on travel, such as flights and hotel nights

 - 2 points for each dollar spent on dining at restaurants